Mother of the Bride Speech Template

 This is the bit that gets some mums in a muddle.
 Relax, you only have two jobs to do; make everyone feel welcome and make your daughter feel loved.

-Don’t get tied down with traditional speech etiquette, as long as you’re polite and loving, no one really cares if you address them as ‘ladies and gentlemen’ (in fact it seems overly formal if you do).
+1 – DON’T GO OVERLY FORMAL – Forget about the traditional speech etiquette, as long as you’re polite and loving, no one cares if you address them as ‘ladies and gentlemen’ (in fact it seems overly formal if you do).

-The biggest trap mothers fall into is thinking they need to thank people.
-Actually that’s the groom’s job.
+2 – DON’T STEAL THE GROOM’S THUNDER – The biggest trap mothers fall into is thinking they need to thank people.
+Actually, that’s the groom’s job.
 That said, it pays to mention your daughter’s new-in laws.

 Do NOT get sucked into thanking your friends or family members who’ve travelled far.
 It’s not your day and, quite frankly, too many thank yous becomes boring.
 Remember the bridesmaids will be thanked by the groom (and most likely, the best man) so keep it concise if you do!

 3 – PREPARE TO BE EMOTIONAL – Of course, if you’re speaking on behalf of a father who’s passed away, then you’ll want to pay tribute to him.
 Be careful though; you don’t want to turn your speech into a eulogy.
 Read our advice on how to write a heartfelt tribute to the dearly departed while ensuring your speech remains a joyful one.